Raccoon Removal Memphis TN

-- Raccoons have litters that consist of anywhere from three to six young.
+- Raccoon litters that consist of anywhere from three to six young.

 - Female Raccoons can be extremely vicious if humans come in contact with them or get too close to their young.

-On a daily basis, we deal with homeowners experiencing Raccoons getting into their attics.
-These raccoons are able to gain access through soffit to roof areas, gable vents, chimney vents, or sometimes they simply tear a hole in your roof that can cause thousands of dollars worth of damage.
+We help homeowners on a daily basis with getting rid of raccoons that are in their attics.
+These raccoons are able to gain access through the soffit to roof areas, gable vents, chimney vents, or they may even tear a hole in your roof that can cause thousands of dollars worth of damage.

 It’s not uncommon for us to receive calls from homeowners who have tried to handle this problem on their own.
-They often try using Raccoon Repellents, Raccoons Deterrents, poisoning the raccoon, or trapping the raccoon themselves.
+They often try using raccoon repellents, raccoon deterrents, poisoning the raccoon, or trapping the raccoon themselves.
 This often ends up in failed attempts or worse, killing the raccoon.
-In the unfortunate event that the raccoon does die in the home, it can cost several thousand dollars to locate and remove the raccoon, deodorize the area, and repair the damages it caused.
+In the unfortunate event that a poisoned raccoon dies in your the home, it can cost several thousand dollars to locate and remove the raccoon, deodorize the area, and repair the damages it has caused.

 Raccoon Removal Process

 At Apex Wildlife Control we have a six step process we use to ensure that each client has an amazing experience with our service.
 This process involves:

 - Performing an onsite evaluation of the residential or commercial property involved.

 - Assessing any damages that the animal may have caused.

 - Providing a standard one year warranty on all work performed.